-Subchapter 2.2 Improved Education and Lifelong Learning
+Subchapter 2.2 Improve Education and Lifelong Learning

-By 2028, Filipinos are envisioned to be smart and innovative with learning poverty substantially addressed.
+Filipinos are also envisioned to be smart and innovative with learning poverty substantially addressed.
 Filipino learners have access to high-quality lifelong learning opportunities that develop adequate competencies and character qualities which will allow them to thrive in society and the world of work.
-Transformative lifelong learning opportunities shall be instrumental in developing and protecting the capabilities of families to ensure that all Filipinos are able to realize their full potential to keep pace with the envisioned socioeconomic transformation.
+Transformative lifelong learning opportunities will be instrumental in developing and protecting the capabilities of families to ensure that all Filipinos are able to realize their full potential to keep pace with the envisioned socioeconomic transformation.